23navi/hackernews/README.md

 --check : // This will only tell us all the changes which are required

 Note: If we have prettier plugin in vscode, it will check and write on it's own on save, so we don't have to manually run these scripts but it is good to have it and run on commit to maintain code style across team.

+### ESLint setup

+So we will have different ESLint config for both frontend and backend, so we will create ESLint setup in respected folders using `bun x`